NNPC, Army to demolish illegal structures to safeguard pipelines – The Sun Nigeria

 According to the Group General Manager, Group Public Affairs Division, Ndu Ughamadu, the infringement on the statutorily guaranteed 25-metre infrastructure was not only detrimental to the free flow of petroleum products but was far more harmful to dwellers of illegal structures and shanties due to the combustible nature of hydrocarbons.

-The Corporation noted the inseparable link between the cases of oil pipeline right-of-way-encroachment and incessant pipeline vandalism cum oil theft with has continually vandalized the economy.
+The corporation noted the inseparable link between oil pipeline right-of-way-encroachment and incessant pipeline vandalism-cum-oil theft with has continually vandalised the economy.

 The buffer also ensures that those living contiguous to the lines are shielded in cases of leakage, rupture or explosion.